 Or in Full, the Olympus Maitani Digital Evolt Micro 1 Mark II

-Perhaps O-MD E-M2 would have been a tad better name but still, this looks to be, on paper anyway, a remarkable camera packed full of decent features as you can see in the above video and specs below.
+Perhaps O-MD E-M2 would have been a tad better name than Olympus O-MD E-M1 Mark II.
+Still, this looks to be a remarkable camera packed full of decent features as you can see in the above video and specs below.

-It was the Olympus OM-1 that sparked the interest in photography that encouraged me to choose it as an option at school, do an apprenticeship with a local photographer whilst at business college and continue as part of my life ever since.
+It was the Olympus OM-1 that sparked the interest in photography that encouraged me to choose it as an option at school.
+To then do an apprenticeship with a local photographer whilst at business college and continue as part of my life ever since.

 Olympus O-MD E-M1 Mark II – Specifications